 Comparison Is Everywhere!

-Jealousy may not be prominent in the FI community, but let’s be honest - some financial books, podcasts, and articles leave me feeling financially behind for my age and worse about myself.
+Let’s be honest - some financial books, podcasts, and articles leave me feeling financially behind for my age and worse about myself.

 Why is being a financial blogger wearing on me after less than half a year?
 I’ve learned I naturally perform upward comparisons (versus downward comparisons) because I like to PUSH myself.

 My recent walk with a Hidden Brain podcast about why no one feels rich helped me gain even more insight into this. #highlyrecommended

 For me, bibliotherapy has become a go-to method for minimizing psychological harm while exposing myself to an onslaught of financial stories causing uncomfortable self-comparisons.

 In other words, after a six-year break from social media, I’m enjoying my time online again as a highly sensitive person draped in thick psychological armor.